jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >__CM Dev__: You can't do that.
 You'll change it for everyone.
 >
->__Me__: What do you mean I can't do that.
-You provided the API to do it.
+>__Me__: What do you mean I can't do that?
+You provided the API that allows me to do it.
 Besides, it won't affect others because I'm only changing my local ConfigurationManager object.
 >
 >__CM Dev__: I know it looks like you have your own ConfigurationManager object, but there's a Singleton implementation within it.
 All of the configuration values reside in one place and they're shared.
-When you change the TimeOut, you changed it for everyone.
+When you change "your" TimeOut value, you changed it for everyone.
 >
 >__Me__: _Pause_ ...
 So let me get this straight.
 You provided the ability for me to change a value with your API, but I'm not supposed to use it, because it will change the value for everyone, because it's really a Singleton, and there's no indication anywhere that it's a shared Singleton.
 Do I have that right?
 >
 >__CM Dev__: Yes.
 >
 >__Me__: Do you think that's a good idea?
 We're in the same department, and I had no idea that this could happen.
 Your API allows it.
-The documentation does not suggest that updating a configuration value will affect all other clients especially since we all have what appears to be our own ConfigurationManager instance.
+The documentation does not suggest that updating a configuration value will affect all other clients.
+We all have what appears to be our own ConfigurationManager instance.
 What are the odds that one of the hundreds or thousands of application developers will do exactly what I have done?
+You can't possibly scale to review code from thousands of developers.
 >
 >__CM Dev__: _Silence_

 This is an excellent example of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA).

 The only way to get around this was to create a bespoke XML file with my own TimeOut value.
-It was a pain, since the XML grammar rules were crazy confusing.
-I never figured it out.
+It was a pain, since the XML grammar rules were extremely confusing.
+I never figured them out.
 The XML parser developer was on my team.
-Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me toward it.
+Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me.
 I have no idea how our application developers would ever figure out how to use it.

 In hindsight, I should have just accepted the default TimeOut value.

 This project was the poster child for POLA.
 I'm sure all include more POLA examples in the future.
 (TBD)

 ## Wrapping Singleton With State
-There are probably many ways to provide the desired __ConfigurationManager__ behavior listed above, but without the POLA.
+There are probably many ways to provide the desired __ConfigurationManager__ behavior listed above, but without the inadvertently changing the value for everyone.

 Here's one possible way to do it with a wrapper.
 This is a hybrid of ideas from the [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) and [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) design pattern.